David of Kakheti

-David of Kakheti was a Choreposcopus (or prince) of Kakheti, a principality of Eastern Georgia, who ruled from 976 until his death 1010.
+David of Kakheti was a Choreposcopus (or prince) of Kakheti, a principality in Eastern Georgia, who ruled from 976 until his death in 1010.

-A member of the Kyriacid dynasty that governed over Kakheti since the end of the 9th century, he reigned for 34 years at a time when Bagrationi prince Bagrat III was attempting to unify Georgian lands.
+A member of the Arevmaneli dynasty that governed over Kakheti since the end of the 9th century, he reigned for 34 years at a time when Bagrationi prince Bagrat III was attempting to unify Georgian lands.
 In this context, he faced two Georgian invasions in 1008 and 1010.
 Defeated once, he was reestablished to his throne by a noble revolt, but only ruled for a short time before his death.

 Biography

 David was the youngest son of Kvirike II, Chorepiscopus of Kakheti.
 His older brother Phadla died before 957, making him the heir to the throne of this Georgian Orthodox principality, at a time when the latter was in the midst of conflict with the neighboring Kingdom of Abkhazia.
-When King Leon III of Abkhazia, who controlled Georgian lands from the Black Sea to the border of Kakheti, acceded his throne in 957, he agreed to peace with between the two states and gave his daughter to wed David.
+When King Leon III of Abkhazia, who controlled Georgian lands from the Black Sea to the border of Kakheti, acceded his throne in 957, he agreed to peace between the two states and gave his daughter to wed David.

 The young princess gave birth to three children but died soon and that death led to a new war between Abkhazia and Kakheti.
 David would not remarry.

 After his father's death in 976, David took over and became Chorepiscopus of Kakheti, a title with religious connotations but secularized over time to mean "hereditary prince".
 According to medieval chronicler Leontius of Ruisi, he reigned "wisely" for 34 years from the Dzveli Galavani ("Old Walls") Fortress in Telavi, maintaining an unstable peace with Abkhazia and sharing the region of Kartli with it.